Hiring in Mexico

-(1) three months of the employee’s daily aggregate salary, plus; (2) twenty days of the employee’s daily aggregate salary for each year of service; (3) a seniority premium of twelve days’ salary for each year of service (but with a cap of twice the minimum daily salary as outlined above; and (4) any benefits due.
+(1) three months of the employee’s daily aggregate salary, plus (2) 20 days of the employee’s daily aggregate salary for each year of service, plus (3) a seniority premium of twelve days’ salary for each year of service, with a cap of twice the minimum daily salary and (4) any benefits due.

-Post Termination Restraints/Restrictive Covenants
+Information About Post Termination Restraints/Restrictive Covenants

 Post-termination non-compete, customer non-solicit and employee non-solicit clauses are therefore not enforceable.
 However, such provisions are often included in employment agreements because they can have a deterrent effect and even create a sense of moral obligation on the part of an employee.

-Trade Unions/Collective Agreements
+Trade Unions/Collective Agreements in Mexico

-Tax and Social Security
+Understanding Taxes and Social Security in Mexico

-Personal Income Tax
+Calculating Personal Income Tax for Residents & Non-Residents

-Individual residents in Mexico are subject income tax on their worldwide income, regardless of their nationality.
+Individual residents in Mexico are subject to income tax on their worldwide income, regardless of their nationality.
 Non-residents, including Mexican citizens who can prove residence for tax purposes in a foreign country, are taxed only on their Mexican sourced income.

 |Income BrandIncome Band From (MXN)||Income Band Up to (MXN)||Basic Tax on Column 1 (MXN)||Basic Tax on Excess (%)

-Employer Contributions – up to 22.75%
+Employer Contributions – up to 24.05%

 Employee Contributions – up to 10.15%

 *The above rates serve as a broad guideline.
-Actual rates charged will differ.
+Actual rates charged by GoGlobal will differ.